 Where Do I Sign Up for Medicare in Austin?

 Most beneficiaries automatically enroll in Medicare Part A when they turn 65.
-To enroll in Part B, you will need to fill out the form and submit it to Medicare in Austin, Texas.
+To enroll in Part B, you contact Social Security and apply online, in person, or over the phone.

 How Much Does a Medicare Advantage Plan Cost in Austin, TX?

 The cost of a Medicare Advantage plan varies depending on the ZIP code.
 However, MA plans have monthly premiums that range between $0 and $215.40.

 It’s essential to remember that Medicare Part B has a separate $164.90 per month premium.
 Medicare Part A does not have a monthly premium as long as you have paid into Medicare for ten years.

 Can You Switch Back and Forth Between Medicare and Medicare Advantage in Austin, TX?